 Born in Poland in 1894, the son of poor, devout Catholics, Saint Maximilian Kolbe experienced many interior trials as a young man.
 However, the Blessed Virgin Mary sustained him in these difficulties by appearing to him in a vision.
 She offered him a crown of purity or a crown of martyrdom.
 He chose both.
 This experience instilled in him a deep and abiding love for Our Lady.

-Maximilian entered the Franciscan Order in 1907.
+Maximilian entered the Franciscan order in 1907.
 At this time, he was especially drawn to explore the Blessed Mother’s role in the history of salvation.
 He saw her as God’s agent in confounding the darkness, which was gathering in opposition to the Church.
-Saint Max was a visionary who organized the “Knights of the Immaculata.”
-This organization published a magazine that was read throughout all of Poland.
+Saint Maximilian was a visionary who organized the “Knights of the Immaculata.”
+This organization published a magazine that was read throughout Poland.
 Saint Maximilian also actively promoted consecration to the Immaculate Heart of Mary.

-Saint Maximilian Kolbe is the patron saint of families, pro-life organizations, prisoners, journalists & media communications, those suffering from eating disorders, and those addicted to drugs.
+Saint Maximilian Kolbe is the patron saint of families, pro-life organizations, prisoners, journalists and those in media communications, people suffering from eating disorders, and those addicted to drugs.